At a glance

 - Weight: Males 4.5-5.5 kg (9.9 – 12.1 lbs), females 4-4.5 kg (8.8 – 11 lbs)

-The Abyssinian is one of the oldest known breeds of cat.
+Affectionately nicknamed Aby, the Abyssinian is one of the oldest cat breeds.
 Its origin is somewhat unknown and there are several stories as to how the breed came about.
 They have a similar appearance to ancient Egyptian cats.

-Sadly there are no written records tracing the early Abyssinians in Britain.
-It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as "bunny cats".
+Sadly no written record traces the early Abyssinians in Britain exist.
+It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as bunny cats.

 Words often used to describe Abyssinians include loyal, active, intelligent, playful and inquisitive.

 The Abyssinian is an overall healthy breed of cat but can be affected by progressive retinal atrophy and pyruvate kinase deficiency.
 There are genetic tests for both of these diseases which should be carried out on all breeding stock to ensure they are not carriers.

 The expected lifespan of an Abyssinian cat is between 12-14 years.
 Annual veterinary visits are important, which should change to bi-annual once the cat reaches the age of seven.
 Most health-related diseases can be managed if caught in the early stages.

 Always buy a purebred cat from a registered cat breeder.
 A cat from a backyard breeder will cost less, but you don’t know what you will get.
 Try to see the kitten in his environment, and if possible meet his mother too.
 I really believe what you see as a kitten is what you will get.